 Educators across subject matters who want to incorporate visual storytelling into their curriculum are invited to participate in a free one-day professional development workshop.
-Held twice a year, the UPI Teacher Professional Development workshop blends together teaching demonstrations and artist talks, and culminates in a hands-on lesson planning session in collaboration with a photographer.
+Held twice a year, these educator labs blend together teaching demonstrations, artist talks, and collaborative work sessions.
 We explore strategies to teach photography across disciplines such as language arts, social studies, literacy and critical thinking.

 Practice tools for using photography in the classroom

 Learn strategies to use photography for students to practice literacy, analysis, and critical thinking skills.